kimdurante/gis-workshop-waml-template/content/layers.md

 _Example layers from the California Farmland Mapping and Monitoring Program, 2012 collection._

+### Registering Data in Argo

-* Register the items in Argo using the APO/Collection and the Content Type **File**.
-Paste the DRUIDs into the CSV.
+Register the items in Argo using the relevant APO and Collection.
+Use Content Type **File**.

 ||SOURCEID|DRUID|LABEL|
 |:----|:----|:----|:----|